Abandoned & Little-Known Airfields:

 it would have made an excellent reliever airport for the Philadelphia area.

-But it would make more sense to rip up all of that paid-for infrastructure, right?
+But it would make more sense to tear down all of that paid-for infrastructure, right?

 Two April 2002 photos by Willim Dougherty of the Brewster lettering on the former Brewster factory building.